 "Girl Scouts and Girl Guides: Building and Developing Capacity for Girl-Serving Organizations" is a multi-regional project designed for individuals like myself who work with girls to develop their leadership skills and encourage them to take more active leadership roles in their communities.
 23 ladies from 23 different countries- a truly diverse and multi-cultural group.

-of Human Rights, Educator and Author of first book
+Saluting Sarah Winnemucca, Nevada as a Defender of Human Rights, Educator and Author of first book by native woman. |

 This visit reflect our professional interests and support the foreign policy goals of the United States.
 From October 31 to November 18 we will explore the benefits and challenges of developing girls' leadership skills in American civil society and share perspectives on how this is done in our home countries.
 By examining the roles of both non-formal education such as the Girl Scouts and community-based partner organizations that encourage girls to participate in community-building activities, the project will demonstrate the benefits of girls' leadership projects.